The AT&T Issue Brief Library

 Given its reach, we believe our supply chain is an area where we have an extraordinary opportunity to streamline operations and reduce long-term costs, while simultaneously limiting our environmental impact and positively influencing social equality.
 AT&T has established several 2020 and 2025 goals to guide our efforts.

-- Average score of top suppliers on the balanced C&S Scorecard: 80.3%
+- Average score of top suppliers on the AT&T Supplier Sustainability Scorecard: 80.3%

 - Percent spend of suppliers who track greenhouse gas (GHG) emissions and have specific GHG goals: >50%